am20585/recipe-step-predictor/README.md

 ## Baseline Model
 For the baseline model, we created a regression model, with the following two features: `total_fat_PDV` and `protein_PDV`.
 Both of these features are quantitative and we chose these two features initially as we predict meals with high proportions of these nutritional values may be more complicated and have a high number of steps.

-FIX:
-After fitting the model, our r-squared value is **0.1**.
+After fitting the model, r-squared value is **0.1**.
 This is quite a low r-squared value showing that these two variables are quite poor predictors of number of steps.
+However, our Mean Absolute Error is **4.5363** showing our model estimated steps with only about a 4.5 step error.
 Our model still has large improvement space, and we will improve it through adding more features, and tuning hyperparameters in the next section.

 ## Final Model
 In our final model, we added two more features: `n_ingredients` and `calories`.
 We believe these two features have a high impact on the number of steps as when increasing the number of ingredients of a dish, we expect utilizing all those ingredients would typically increase the number of steps.
 We also added calories for a similar reason as using total fat and protein.

 Our final model also uses a Linear Regression in alignment with the baseline model.
 The two additional features we added (`n_ingredients` and `calories`) are both quantitative features, so we used StandardScaler Transformer to perform encodings of these two columns.
-We utilized GridSearchCV for. hyperparameter turing
+We utilized GridSearchCV for hyperparameter turing as well.

-Our R-squared value is now **0.2**, meaning our model is able to correctly predict **99.93%** of our data.
-This score is super high!
-We have achieved significant improvement in our evaluation metric, suggesting that we made an effective adjustment in our final model.
+Our new Mean Absolute Error is down to **3.984** showing our estimations are only about 4 steps off on average.
+Our R-squared value is now **0.2193**, meaning our model has improved quite a lot in this aspect as well.
+We have achieved some improvement in both of our evaluation metrics, suggesting that we made an effective adjustment in our final model.